Mental Health

 Ways to Socially Connect while also Physically Distancing

-This past week has pushed me into finding new ways to connect with friends, family, and my surrounding community.
+This past week has pushed me to find new ways to connect with friends, family, and my surrounding community.

 I’ve sent more messages, made more phone calls, and spent more time on video chat than ever before.
 I’ve also gone outside my comfort zone and given social gaming a try.